mevansam/openstack-cookbook/README.md

 ```environments/vagrant_kvm```.
 The two stack files for VirtualBox and VMWare are ```stack_vbox_qemu.yml``` and
 ```stack_vmware_kvm.yml``` respectively.
 It should be noted that, although the environment attributes will by default
 setup KVM, the VirtualBox stack template overrides KVM with Qemu, as VirtualBox does not expose the processor extensions to guests required to run a nested hypervisor.
+You will need at a minimimum 7GB of memory available on the host to launch the stack and more if you want to scale it out.

 To execute the VirtualBox template from the repository folder: